Quick Exit

 12/01/2022

-January is often a time to plan, set goals and make resolutions, but after a challenging few years it’s hard to predict how 2022 will unfold.
+January is often a time to plan, set goals and make resolutions, but after a challenging few years it’s hard to predict how 2025 will unfold.

+Health challenges, increased costs of living, extreme climate events and other world events impact many of us and it can be scary to make plans when the future is unclear.
 During uncertain times, it’s important to focus on what we can control, and to practice sustainable, healthy habits to allow us to move forward with our lives.

-You can use the following tips and exercises as a framework to help you look after yourself in 2022.
+You can use the following tips and exercises as a framework to help you look after yourself in 2025.
 Rather than resolutions, see these as strategies which you can dip into and use in a way that works for you.

 2. If making goals and resolutions isn’t helpful for you, don’t do it!
 Focus on where you are right now and be kind to yourself.